Divyansh-Atri/stochastic-control-hjb/PROJECT_SUMMARY.md

 **Author:** Divyansh Atri
 **Date:** December 2025
-**Status:** ✓ COMPLETE AND VERIFIED

 ---

 ## Executive Summary

-This is a **research-level implementation** of stochastic optimal control theory using the Hamilton-Jacobi-Bellman (HJB) equation.
+This is a **advanced-level implementation** of stochastic optimal control theory using the Hamilton-Jacobi-Bellman (HJB) equation.
 The project provides a complete pipeline from theoretical derivation to numerical solution and Monte Carlo verification.

-**Suitable for:** IEEE submission, academic evaluation, quantitative finance interviews, research portfolio

 ---